Ford Taurus Insurance Rates

 Rates are averaged for all Ford Taurus models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy Affordable Ford Taurus Insurance
+How to Buy More Affordable Ford Taurus Insurance

-The following list is a brief review of the material that was raised in the charts and tables above.
+The following list is a summary of the concepts that were presented in the illustrations above.

 - Increasing physical damage deductibles could save up to $500 each year